Skip to content

 Memory

-2. Do not add heavy stacks on infra-services without revisiting this budget.
+2. Do not add another heavy stack without revisiting this budget.

 3. Enable the 4 GiB swapfile (Ansible) before or with the RAM resize — cheap insurance during pulls and patch windows.